SandcroftAv/styleselect/README.md

 Style Select is based on [VisualSelect](https://github.com/LeslieOA/VisualSelect), created for Multplx Attract platform.

 Style Select adds lots of bugfixes, new SASS, docs and a demo, the license has also been changed from WTFPL to the MIT license.

+This fork is based on [mikemaccana's original project](https://github.com/mikemaccana/styleselect).
+It was modified to suit the needs of my project which required a jQuery-less solution, and it's been modified to add support for touch devices, multiple selects with the same selector and some other minor tweaks.